Gaerisson/Gaerisson/README.md

 ## Gaerisson's presentation !

-⚠️ My main discord account "Gaerisson#1337" was hacked (it is not me for now) **(you can delete my old account because Discord "is unable to restore access to me", it will be deleted)** ⚠️
-> ⚠️ Update: I just recovered my main account "Gaerisson#1337", you can unblock/add me back on this account ⚠️
+⚠️ I just recovered my main account "Gaerisson#1337", you can unblock/add me back on this account ⚠️

 My name is Gaëtan, I am 23 years old, I'm from France (Loir-et-Cher), I am currently in SNEM training (Systems and Networks Engineering Manager) (RISR in French).